 DMAP provides an additional means for landowners to manage deer to meet their land-use goals.
 It also provides additional opportunities to the hunters who participate in the program.

-Public landowners, political subdivisions, government agencies, private landowners or lessees where no fee is charged for hunting, and any defined hunting club are eligible to enroll in DMAP.
-Qualified landowners are issued DMAP coupons at a rate of up to one coupon for every five acres of cultivated land, or one coupon for every 50 acres of non-cultivated land.
+Public landowners, political subdivisions, government agencies, private landowners or lessees, and any defined hunting club are eligible to enroll in DMAP.
+Qualified landowners are issued DMAP coupons at a standard rate of one coupon for every five acres of cultivated land, or one coupon for every 50 acres of non-cultivated land.
 Landowners requesting more than the standard rate of permits or with fewer than 5 acres of cultivated land or fewer than 50 acres of non-cultivated land can enroll by answering five questions on the application.
 Landowners enrolled in DMAP are responsible for providing hunters with information about DMAP harvest permits for their property.